Toble007/COVID-19_CS_5010_Project/Final Report.md

 Unit testing was done to ensure there were no negative values for the cultural dimensions and covid positive cases.
 Testing was also done to ensure covid positive rates were equal to or lower than 100, given that this was a calculated number in percentage terms.

 ### Improvements
-Further improvements would be focused on improving the model to better explain the variance and improve the R-sqaured value.
+Further improvements would be focused on improving the model to better explain the variance and improve the R-squared value.
 Perhaps, trying models outside of linear regression would be more helpful here.

 # Conclusions